aelvan/Imager-Craft/README.md

 Cache duration of files on Google Cloud Storage.

 *Please note; this has nothing to do with how long a transform is cached, it is only used to tell Google what HTTP expiry headers to set on the file.*

+### gcsCacheDurationNonOptimized [int]
+*Default: `600`*
+Cache duration of non-optimized files on Google Cloud Storage.
+This file will be overwritten with a file with cache duration as specified in `gcsCacheDuration`, once the optimization task has been run.

 ### cloudfrontInvalidateEnabled [bool]
 *Default: `false`*